 Current policies and procedures as well as practices, compliance structure of the bank, customer acceptance policy, customer due diligence, transaction monitoring, reporting, training, record keeping etc. with regard to AML-CFT compliance are described in it.
 Trade Based Money Laundering (TBML) has become one of the main challenges in recent times for bankers, regulators, law enforcing agencies and country as a whole.
-A brief description of TBML is given in one chapter.
-However, concerned officials are advised to study more on it for the sake of themselves and institution.
+Sonali Bank PLC has its separate guideline named 'Trade Based Money Laundering Prevention Policy' to deal with TBML.
+However, a brief description of TBML is given in one chapter of this guideline.

-My heartfelt thanks and gratitude goes to them, especially to the CAMLCO, all members of the CCC and officials of MLTFPVD, who have directly or indirectly been involved in formulation of this guideline.
-My thanks and gratefulness also extends to all members of the Board of Directors, Sonali Bank Limited for their kind approval of the same.
+My heartfull thanks and gratitude goes to them, especially to the CAMLCO, all members of the CCC and officials of MLTFPD, who have directly or indirectly involved in formulation of this guideline.
+My sincere thanks and gratefulness also extends to all members of the Board of Directors, Sonali Bank PLC for their kind approval of the same.

 I hope, this guideline will enrich all officials of the bank with latest AML-CFT compliance issues.
 Moreover, this guideline will help domestic and foreign Banks and Financial Institutions, who have correspondent relationships with us, understand our AML-CFT related policies & procedures and know our corporate commitment in this regard.
-All branches (domestic & foreign), controlling offices including all Divisions of Head Office and subsidiaries of Sonali Bank Limited are advised to follow the guidelines strictly.
+All branches (domestic & foreign), controlling offices including all Divisions of Head Office and subsidiaries of Sonali Bank PLC are advised to follow the guidelines strictly.